Difference Between Load Bearing Wall or Partition Wall

 What is Wall?

-Walls are built for partition living area into different area at any building.
+Walls are built for partitioning living areas into different areas in any building.
 They impart privacy and protection against temperature, rain and theft.

-There are two type of walls, 1.
+There are two types of walls, 1.
 Load Bearing Wall or Partition Wall.

 2. Partition wall

 If beams and columns are not used (Frame Structure), load from the roof and floors are transferred to the foundation by walls.
 Such walls are called load-bearing walls.
 They are to be designed to transfer the load safely.
 The critical portion of the walls is near the openings of doors and windows and the positions where concrete beams rest.
 The minimum wall thickness used is 200 mm (8″ Inch).
 It is also recommended that the slenderness ratio of the wall defined as the ratio of effective length or effective height to thickness should not be more than 27.
 The effective height and effective length of a wall may be taken as shown below.